WONDERlust91/WONDERlust91.github.io/source/_posts/English单词本.md

   9. phrase: toss up - throw a coin into the air in order to make a decision between two alternatives, based on which side of the coin faces up when it lands. 将一枚硬币抛向空中，以便在两个选择中做出决定，决定基于硬币落地时哪一面向上。

+- trade

+  1. noun: the action of buying and selling goods and services.

+     _"a move to ban all trade in ivory"_

+  2. noun: a skilled job, typically one requiring manual skills and special training.

+     _"the fundamentals of the construction trade"_

+  3. noun: a trade wind.

+     _"the north-east trades"_

+  4. verb: buy and sell goods and services.

+     _"middlemen trading in luxury goods"_

+  5. verb: exchange (something) for something else, typically as a commercial transaction.

+     _"they trade mud-shark livers for fish oil"_

+  6. phrase: trade places - change places.

+     _"I would be glad to trade places with George and have his job"_

+  7. phrase: trade down - sell something in order to buy something similar but less expensive.

+     _"this house is ideal for someone thinking of trading down"_

+  8. phrase: trade in - exchange a used article in part payment for another.

+     _"she traded in her Ford for a BMW"_

+  9. phrase: trade off - exchange something of value, especially as part of a compromise.

+     _"the government traded off economic advantages for political gains"_

+  10. phrase: trade on - take advantage of something, especially in an unfair way.

+      _"the government is trading on fears of inflation"_

+  11. phrase: trade up - sell something in order to buy something similar but more expensive.

+      _"there are a lot of people who want to trade up"_

 - trade-off

   1. noun: a balance achieved between two desirable but incompatible features; a compromise.